 1.3.2 Water balance types and drought resistance

 Depending on the water supply at the site, a distinction is made between hygrophytes, mesophytes and xerophytes.
 The hygrophytes as colonizers of evenly moist or wet sites (as well as some shade-loving herbs in the forest) have hardly any water shortage.
 The mesophytes are already better adapted to certain dry periods.
 Most species of the temperate latitudes belong to them.
 The xerophytes have developed many adaptations to the more or less severe and prolonged water shortage at their location.
-For the mechanisms of drought resistance, Levitt (1972) has characterized different possibilities: Most plants avoid drought by spatial or temporal avoidance; for true drought tolerance, special adaptations are needed, as we will see in some examples of xerophytes.
+For the mechanisms of drought resistance, Levitt (1972) has characterized different possibilities: Most plants avoid drought by spatial or temporal avoidance; for true drought tolerance, special adaptations are needed, as we will see in some examples of xerophytes (see 1.3.5).

 1.3.3 Soil water